Heroes342/minitools-react/README.md

 The build is minified and the filenames include the hashes.\

 ## Credits
 This app was created by Kevin Lagona.
 You can find his GitHub page [here](https://github.com/Heroes342).
-MiniTools was made in one week for an exam, using all the basics of React such as useState, useEffect, routes, useContext, custom hooks, hooks and API calls.
+MiniTools was made in one week for an exam, using all the basics of React such as useState, useEffect, routes, useContext, custom